-Hadlow College were in the Heritage Ring every afternoon completing a Tractor Driving Demonstration.
+Hadlow College will be in the Heritage Ring every afternoon completing a Tractor Driving Demonstration.
 Hadlow College are Kent’s premier Land-Based College and are rated ‘outstanding’ by Ofsted.
 Learning to drive a tractor is just one of many courses they run in both Farming and Horticulture.

 Kent Youth Trials Bikes